HCL-TECH-SOFTWARE/voltscript-testing/docs/howto/validation.md

-# How to Use VoltScript Testing Framework for Validation
+# Use VoltScript Testing Framework for validation

 Imagine we have the following class: